carlosmatthew/Astrowords/README.md

 🚀 Astrowords – Type fast.
 Shoot meteors.
 Save the galaxy.
 The original arcade-style typing game where precision and speed decide your fate.

-# 🕷️ Astrowords: Version 2 – ƎⱯЯ⊥H
+# Version 2 – ƎⱯЯ⊥H
 👁️ WⱯⱤИIИG: Something... is watching.
 An eerie twist on Astrowords where the darkness whispers — and the [ENTER] key reveals a secret shockwave ability.